 Chobe National Park Day Trip

 Now I know this isn’t technically, Victoria Falls or even Zimbabwe for that matter.
-But a day trip to Botswana to visit the Chobe National Park is so close, and so worth it!
+But a safari day trip to Botswana, to visit the Chobe National Park is so close, and so worth it!

-If you have young kids they are going to love this trip.
+Also, if you have young kids, they are going to love this trip.
 You’ll spot all the exciting big game and it’s the perfect balance of safari and adventure.
 Let me tell you why…

 Beginning the day, it’s an early start as a driver will pick you up from wherever you are staying, then get you to the border of Botswana.
 You’ll arrive here as the sun begins to come up, and from here it’s a short drive to the Chobe National Park.

 Here is the best part… half of the trip is game drive, while the other half is on a river boat.
 This combination means you get to see the animals up close and personal, by both land and river.
 For the kids, it means the trip is broken up into smaller manageable timeframes.